georgeanndata/georgeann-data-projects.github.io/_posts/2021-08-01-insurance_fraud_detection.md

 ![alt text](/img/posts/fraud_prod/ss/a_p_r_scores_2.png)

 Changing the threshold did not result in better performance numbers, they actually stayed the same.
-The reason for this is may be due to the the model having a small test set, I initially did a 80:20 split.
+The reason for this may be due to the the model having a small test set (I initially did a 80:20 split).
 I resplit the dataset with a 60:40 split to see if the model predicted better on the larger test set.

 <a id="model-assessment_6040"></a>
 ## Model Assessment with larger test set, 60:40 Split